-- After our exciting international conference in January 2015 and now our volume of essays Untranslatability Goes Global (Routledge, 2017), Translation Studies continues to flourish at UC Santa Barbara, with exceptional graduate students in its PhD Emphasis, growing curricular development both at the graduate and undergraduate levels, and a series of events illuminating the enriching world of literary translation.
+- After our international conference in January 2015 and now our volume of essays Untranslatability Goes Global (Routledge, 2017), Translation Studies continues to flourish at UC Santa Barbara, with exceptional graduate students in its PhD Emphasis, growing curricular development both at the graduate and undergraduate levels, and a series of events illuminating the enriching world of literary translation.
 In fall 2016, we launched our new Minor in Translation Studies, thus bringing new opportunities for creative research to our Undergraduates.

 - Poet translator Stephen Kessler spoke on his latest translation, Forbidden Pleasures: New Selected Poems by Luis Cernuda (Black Widow Press, Boston, 2015) in our Fall 2015 Translation Studies core seminar.
-UCSB graduate alumna Jessica Ernst Powell (PhD, Spanish & Portuguese, 2006) presented her exciting translation Woman in Battle Dress, the last novel by Cuban Antonio Benitez Rojo (City Lights Press, 2015).
-In winter 2016, we held a conference on Nabokov and Translation.
+UCSB alumna Jessica Ernst Powell (PhD, Spanish & Portuguese, 2006) presented her translation Woman in Battle Dress, the last novel by Cuban Antonio Benitez Rojo (City Lights Press, 2015).

 - In fall 2016, we welcome Professor Sowon Park (English) to UCSB, whose work on neuroscience and translation we will soon feature in a special event.
 Professor Park's research on script and translation is part of the Oxford University-based research initiative on multilingualism (see link).